roysc/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ```

 This change is fully state machine compatible as, even if we were using gRPC, messages were
-routed using the message type name and not the gRCP method name.
+routed using the message type name and not the gRPC method name.

 We apply the same principles of MsgHandlers to QueryHandlers, by introducing a new core/appmodule interface: